Squarespace vs WordPress: Which Is Right For Your Business?

 Emily Lewis

 Emily Lewis is the Founder of TwoFold and a Squarespace Website Designer.
-Based in the UK, she helps service businesses get a strategic Squarespace website that converts visitors into clients
+Based in the UK, Emily helps interior designers and architects get a website that reflects their aesthetic, showcases their portfolio in the best way, and attracts ideal clients.

 Having spent years working for a marketing agency and as an in-house Marketer, Emily started her own website design company with marketing at the forefront.
 She has been a finalist for South Wales Business Awards Young Entrepreneur of the Year 2023, as well as UK Paid Media Awards 2022 'Best Use Of LinkedIn Ads'.